gardener/gardenlogin/README.md

 If no configuration file is found, it falls back to the `gardenctl-v2` configuration file (`~/.garden/gardenctl-v2.yaml`) which shares the same configuration properties.

+**Hint:** If you intend to use both `gardenlogin` and [gardenctl-v2](https://github.com/gardener/gardenctl-v2/), it is recommended to store the configuration file in `~/.garden/gardenctl-v2.yaml`.
+This allows both applications to share a single configuration.

 ### Example Config
 ```yaml
 gardens: